Stream Load

 }

-After configuring, you can use the show stream load
+After this is configured, you can view completed Stream Load tasks with the show stream load command.

 mysql> show stream load from testdb;